 See also former Yankees Presidents

 The Yankees current General Manager is Brian Cashman.
 He has been the clubs GM since 1998.
-The current assistant GM is Jean Afterman.
+The current assistant GMs are Billy Eppler and Jean Afterman.
 Afterman is the second consecutive woman to hold this position with the Yankees as she replaced Kim Ng who took the same position with the Los Angeles Dodgers.
 In the past these positions have been held by people such as Ed Barrow, George Weiss, Larry MacPhail, Cedric Tallis, Gene Michael, Bob Watson, Woody Woodward, Lou Piniella, Syd Thrift and Bob Quinn among others.

 Also see: Former Yankees General Managers